-We’ve been selling templates all year, and increasingly we’re beginning to think that our users are looking for a full design rather than just a template.
-The term “template” feels dated: 7.1 offers a choice of designs, but they are all variations on the Fluid Engine base design, which can be adapted and customised to do pretty much anything you need.
-By contrast, many 7.0 templates — apart from flexible ones like Brine — can feel restrictive.
+We’ve been selling templates all year, and increasingly we’re beginning to feel that our users want a complete design solution rather than just a standalone template.
+The word “template” feels dated: 7.1 provides a selection of designs, but they’re all variations on the Fluid Engine base, which can be adapted and customised to achieve almost anything you need.
+By contrast, many 7.0 templates — except for the more flexible options like Brine — can come across as restrictive.

 They may provide options for particular pieces of functionality, but not for everything you might want to achieve.
 7.1, or “Fluid Engine,” is a design system that can be tailored to meet any layout or feature requirement, so the word template, we believe, no longer really applies.
 For that reason we’ve renamed our templates page “Buy a design.”